• Skip to main content

 Is Blue Light Better Than Red Light For Plants?

 No. In fact, both colors are equally necessary for plant growth.
-This is the reason you see so many growers with those “blurple” lights in their grow rooms.
+This is the reason you used to see so many growers with those “blurple” lights in their grow rooms.

 What Does Red Light Do?